3mdeb/conferences/2025/qoss/qubes-air-opinionated-value-prop.md

   it under the physical security control guard in a vault?
 - The problem is sending things over intrenet?
   - What if we sending only through intranet?
+- Some may say this is coming back to mainframe security model.
+  - Classic mainframe/MLS concentrates the TCB on the host.
+Terminals are I/O only and outside the TCB; they do not enforce policy.
+Any controller or link encryptor on the path enters the TCB only if the system relies on it for security properties.
+This sets the baseline for our contrast with Qubes Air, where we keep the TCB central but add a minimal, attested display/input slice on the thin client.

 -->